+SCIENCE

-SCIENCE Head of Department: Dr S Mumford
+Head of Department: Dr S Mumford

-The principal focus of science teaching in Year 7 is to develop a deeper understanding of a range of scientific ideas in the subject disciplines of biology, chemistry and physics.
-Pupils will begin to see the connections between these subject areas and become aware of some of the big ideas underpinning scientific knowledge and understanding.
-Examples of these big ideas are the links between structure and function in living organisms, the particulate model as the key to understanding the properties and interactions of matter in all its forms, and the resources and means of transfer of energy as key determinants of all of these interactions.
+The principal focus of science teaching in Year 8 is to continue to develop a deeper understanding of a range of scientific ideas in the subject disciplines of biology, chemistry and physics.
+Pupils will increase their understanding of the connections between these subject areas and become aware of some of the big ideas underpinning scientific knowledge and understanding.
 They will be encouraged to relate scientific explanations to phenomena in the world around them and start to use modelling and abstract ideas to develop and evaluate explanations.

-Pupils will begin to understand that science is about working objectively, modifying explanations to take account of new evidence and ideas and subjecting results to peer review.
+Pupils will refine their understanding of working scientifically, modifying explanations to take account of new evidence and ideas and subjecting results to peer review.
 Pupils will learn how to decide on the appropriate type of scientific enquiry to undertake to answer their own questions and develop a deeper understanding of factors to be taken into account when collecting, recording and processing data.
-They will begin to evaluate their results and identify further questions arising from them.
+They will continue to evaluate their results and identify further questions arising from them.

 Pupils have five lessons per week (two double and one single lesson) plus prep.
 They will follow the OUP "Activate" course, which feeds directly into the AQA GCSE courses taught by the Upper School.
 The course is supported by the kerboodle online platform, and pupils will also use other digital learning aids such as Century Tech, Seneca and Educake.
 In class pupils work in traditional class books, studying individual, sequential topics from their course.
-In class assessment takes place throughout the year, with more formal exams in January and June.
+In class assessment takes place throughout the year, with more formal exams in January and a transfer or scholarship exam in June.
+A comprehensive range of paper and digital revision materials will be provided alongside road maps and personalised support for each pupil.